 If you have a juicer at home, you can easily make your own juice.
 This is by far the best way to guarantee your juice is fresh and free from extraneous ingredients.
 You will also have the added benefit of creating your own unique recipes with your favorite fruits!

 While many health-conscious people are using juice as an added source of nutrients, others go to more extreme lengths by embarking on juice-based diets.
 There has been a lot of debate and confusion about the health benefits of a juice detox or a juice cleanse.

 What is a juice detox?

 A juice detox involves cutting out all food for a period of time and ‘detoxing’ by living off juice alone.
 Many people on a juice detox make their own juice at home.

 Studies have shown that juice detoxes are an unsustainable way to lose weight.
 The body detoxifies naturally and the notion that you can force your body to detoxify by only drinking juice is unfounded.

 Many people embark on juice diets hoping for a quick and easy way to promote weight loss.
 Cleansing diets usually reduce your daily calorie intake, it’s likely that you will lose weight quickly.
 However, this weight loss and caloric deprivation results in your body entering a state of starvation.
 Once your cleanse is complete, you are likely to regain the weight you lost and possibly more.
 This is because you are forcing your metabolism into slowing down as a self-preservation method.

 Juice cleanses also deprive your body of essential nutrients like carbs, fat, protein, and fiber.
 The imbalance created by a juice cleanse can lead to fatigue, low blood pressure, headaches, lean body mass loss, and irregular bowel movements.

 So, Is Juice Bad For You?

 It’s crucial to think about the way you are consuming juice.
 Juice cleanses, or juice fasts, involve cutting out all foods and surviving on juice alone.
 You will be depriving your body of important nutrients provided by a well-balanced diet.
-A juice detox diet is counterproductive to your health goals.
+A juice detox diet can be counterproductive to your health goals.